 Liang (Leon) is an Assistant Professor of Supply Chain Management and Analytics in the College of Business at the University of Nebraska - Lincoln.
 Prior to joining UNL, he earned his Ph.D. in Supply Chain Management from Smeal College of Business, Pennsylvania State University in 2019.
-His research addresses the important and urgent issues facing the U.S. healthcare system, such as exorbitant drug prices, drug shortages, drug innnvoation and approval, and opioid epidemic.
+His research addresses the important and urgent issues facing the U.S. healthcare system, such as exorbitant drug prices, drug shortages, drug development and approval, and opioid epidemic.
 He leverages a versatile set of methods including analytical modeling, empirical methods, data analytics, and experimental methods to provide insights and policy implications to address these issues.
 His research has been published in top OM journals such as Manufacturing & Service Operations Management.
-He also serves as ad hoc reviewers for Production and Operations Management and Decision Sciences.
+He also serves as reviewers for Manufacturing & Service Operations Management, Production and Operations Management and Decision Sciences.

-SCMA 350 Business Analytics/Information Analysis (taught at UNL): This course focuses on how to explore meaningful patterns in big data and how to communicate these findings through effective visuals.
-This is not an independent theoretical course, but relates to multiple disciplines including computer science, statistics and aesthetics.
-The goal is to expose students to data visualization and data analytics, and to develop business decision making skills and critical thinking.
-Students in this course will learn to use Excel and Tableau.
+SCMA 350 Business Analytics/Information Analysis (taught at UNL): This course focuses on how to explore meaningful patterns in big data and how to communicate findings through effective visuals.
+Students in this course will learn to use Excel and Tableau for data analytics.

 SCMA 450 Data Modeling and Computing (taught at UNL): The course focuses on R programming for data analytics and statistical computing in business applications.